 Peverell, S. C., N. Gribble, and H. Larson.
 2004.
 Sawfish.
 Pp. 75–83.
 In: Description of Key Species Groups in the Northern Planning Area.
 National Oceans Office.
 Hobart, Australia.

 Peverall, S. C., R. Pillans.
 2004.
 Determining feasibility of acoustic tag attachment and documenting short-term movements inPristis zijsron Bleeker, 1851.
 Report for the National Oceans Office.
 Hobart, Australia.

 Peverall, S. C. 2005.
 Distribution of sawfishes (Pristidae) in the Queensland Gulf of Carpentaria, Australia, with notes on sawfish ecology.
 Env.
 Biol.
 Fish.
 2005(73) 391–402.
 PDF File

 Poulakis, G. R. and J. C. Seitz.
 2004.
 Recent occurrence of the smalltooth sawfish, Pristis pectinata (Elasmobranchiomorphi: Pristidae), in Florida Bay and the Florida Keys, with comments on sawfish ecology.
 Florida Scientist 67:27–35.
 PDF File

 Poulakis, G. R., H. Urakawa, P. W. Stevens, J. A. DeAngelo, A. A. Timmers, R. D. Grubbs, A. T. Fisk, and J. A. Olin.
 2017.
 Sympatric elasmobranchs and fecal samples provide insight into the trophic ecology of the smalltooth sawfish.
 Endangered Species Research 32:491–506.
-PDF File
+Link to PDF

 Radcliffe, L. 1916.
 The sharks and rays of Beaufort, North Carolina.
 Bulletin, U. S. Bureau of Fisheries 34:239–384.